Best Car Insurance for Army Personnel

 Those enlisted in the Army or Army Reserves earn a relatively sizeable car insurance discount.
 Compared to an unemployed driver, an insurance client enlisted in the Army earns a discount of $21 per six-month policy.
-Auto insurance companies rate premiums using historical data that show Army personnel are less likely to commit violations or file claims, relative to other professions.
+Auto insurance companies rate premiums using historical data that shows Army personnel are less likely to commit violations or file claims, relative to other professions.
 As such, enlisted women and men receive more affordable auto insurance quotes.
 Let’s explore some of the ins and outs of car insurance for those in the Army, including the cheapest companies.